iradukud/Codewars/README.md

 <img src="cw_rank.JPG" style="max-width: 100%"><img>

 A repository filled with codewars challenges (kata).
-Currently Ranked #1305 on the global leaderboard, Completed over 1000+ challenges and Push 5 solutions every week.
+Currently Ranked #12,385 on the global leaderboard, Completed over 1000+ challenges and pushed 5 solutions every week at minimum.

 ## How It's Made: